Brain2life/gitops-cookbook/argocd-app-deployment/README.md

 # Deploying an application with ArgoCD

-This demo project demonstrates how to deploy a sample Teris game app to EKS cluster by using ArgoCD UI
+This demo project demonstrates how to deploy a sample Tetris game app to EKS cluster by using ArgoCD UI

 ## ArgoCD overview